2018 Ness Creek Music Festival Lineup

 Keep an eye out around your neighborhood for the full Ness 2018 Program!

-Closer to the festival date, hard copies of the program will be available where Planet S and Prairie Dog are found and a downloadable PDF will be found here.
+Hard copies of the program are now available where Planet S and Prairie Dog are found.

 Sign up for our email newsletter if you would like updates delivered right into your inbox.